jacops/harvestapp-ipbox-report/README.md

-# HarvestApp IP Box Rpoert
+# HarvestApp IP Box Report

 This simple script will help you create a yearly report for your `IP Box` tax relief from the HarvestApp entries.